-Paul Vale is a New York-based multimedia journalist writing for The Huffington Post across news, politics and international.
+Paul Vale is a Middle East-based multimedia journalist working across news, politics and international.

 Working in online video, he covered the 2006 World Cup in Germany, the 2010 World Cup in South Africa, the 2011 Conservative Political Action Conference (CPAC) in Washington D.C. and the 2011 Consumer Electronics Show (CES) in Las Vegas.

-In 2012 he covered the London Olympics for the newspaper’s international editions before moving to The Huffington Post US office in the summer of 2013 to oversee daily coverage of that year’s Scottish independence referendum, the 2014 U.K. election and the 2015 Brexit vote as U.K. night editor.
+In 2012 he covered the London Olympics for the newspaper’s international editions before moving to the New York office in the summer of 2013 to oversee daily coverage of that year’s Scottish independence referendum, the 2014 U.K. election and the 2015 Brexit vote as U.K. night editor.

 Paul is a graduate of King’s College London (MA American Studies), The University of Hull (MA International Politics, BA History), and has studied Multimedia Production at Columbia University’s Graduate School of Journalism.